 The story so far

 The Moving on Up programme officially launched in 2015.
 Until 2017, it focused on helping 250 young Black men find and secure jobs.
 Since then, it’s moved some of its attention onto employers and what they can do to get more young Black men into work.
-Currently, Moving on Up is testing a ‘collective impact approach’ - in other words, how organisations can come together to offer employment support services which meet the needs of young Black men.
+Currently, Moving on Up is testing a ‘collective impact approach’ - in other words, how organisations can come together to offer employment support services that meet the needs of young Black men.

 What does Moving on Up do?